-To examine the expression level of miR-202-5p, the quantitative real-time polymerase chain reaction (PCR) test was used.
-First, according to the miRcute[TM] miRNA Isolation (TianGene, China) extraction kit protocol, 50 mg of the tissue was lysed, and after RNA extraction and purification, its quality was measured by a nanodrop device (USA, Scientific Thermo) at a wavelength of 260/280.
-The miRcute miRNA First-strand cDNA Synthesis Kit (TianGen, China) was used to elongate miRNAs and synthesize cDNA by the polyadenylation system.
-For detection and amplify of miR-202-5p genes in the testis tissue, SYBR[®] Green Real Time PCR Master Mix (ParsTous, Iran) was used.
-Real-time qPCR was performed in 12.5-μl reactions using an Applied Biosystems 7900 HT TaqMan Real-Time
+To examining the expression level of miR-202-5p; the quantitative real-time polymerase chain reaction (PCR) test was used.
+First, according to the miRcuteTM miRNA Isolation (TianGene, China) extraction kit protocol, 50 mg of the tissue was lysed and after RNA extraction and purification, its quality was measured by a nanodrop device (USA, Scientific Thermo) at a wavelength of 260/280.
+The miRcute miRNA First-strand cDNA Synthesis Kit (TianGen, China) was used to elongate miRNAs and synthesis of cDNA by polyadenylation system.
+For detection and amplify of miR-202-5p genes in the testis tissue, SYBR® Green Real Time PCR Master Mix (ParsTous, Iran) was used.
+Real-time qPCR was performed in 12.5-μl reactions using an Applied Biosystems 7900 HT TaqMan Real-Time PCR System.
+The comparative expression levels of the examined miR-202-5p were quantified utilizing the $2^{-\Delta\Delta Ct}$ method.
+U6 snRNA was used as the endogenous control to normalize the expression levels of miRNAs.
+The primers used were as follows: Mir202-5p-Rat-Forward: CATATACTTCTTTGTGGAT; cDNA adapter reverse: GAACATGTCTGCGTATCTC; U6-Forward: TGCTTCGGCAGCACATATAC; U6-Reverse: AGGGGCCATGCTAATCTTCT.